 Frequently Asked Questions

-Is green plantain porridge healthy?
+Is plantain porridge good for you?

-What is a plantain fruit?
+What is plantain porridge made of?

 Sweet Plantain Porridge

 - 2 cups water

 - Bring water to a boil.
 Add water to a large pot and bring to a boil.2 cups water

 - Prepare the plantain.
 Peel the plantain and slice it into small pieces to cook it faster.
 You may also remove the seeds if preferred.1 plantain

 - Steam the plantain.
 Place the steaming basket in the pot and distribute the plantains evenly.
 Let it cook for at least 10 minutes or until tender.
 Set it aside to cool.